holyjak/blog.jakubholy.net/content/posts/2018-12-21--aws-rds-find-out-login-credentials.md

 ---
 title: "AWS RDS: How to find out login credentials to the database"
-category: "DevOps"
+category: "[Dev]Ops"
 ---

 To log in to your AWS RDS database (Oracle in my case) you need login credentials, but what are these for a newly created DB?
 The password is the [master user password](https://aws.amazon.com/premiumsupport/knowledge-center/reset-master-user-password-rds/) you entered during DB creation and which you can change via the Console.